fluxcd/flux/docs/references/fluxyaml-config-files.md

 │   ├── podinfo-dep.yaml
 │   ├── podinfo-hpa.yaml
 │   └── podinfo-svc.yaml
-├── LICENSE
 ├── production
 │   ├── flux-patch.yaml
-│   ├── .flux.yaml
 │   ├── kustomization.yaml
 │   └── replicas-patch.yaml
-├── README.md
 └── staging
     ├── flux-patch.yaml
+    ├── .flux.yaml
     └── kustomization.yaml
 ```

-… the `.flux.yaml` file is under `production/`, so it will _only_
+… since the `.flux.yaml` file is now under `staging/`, it will still
-take effect for `--git-path=production`.
+take effect for `--git-path=staging`.
+However:

-Using `--git-path=staging` would **not produce a usable
+Using `--git-path=production` would **not produce a usable
 configuration**, because without an applicable `.flux.yaml`, the files
-under `staging/` would be treated as plain Kubernetes manifests, which
+under `production/` would be treated as plain Kubernetes manifests,
-they are plainly not.
+which they are plainly not.

 Note also that the configuration file would **not** take effect for
 `--git-path=.` (i.e., the top directory), because manifest generation